pedrochans/hackathon-inditex-data-recommender/README.md

 ## 📤 Submission

-Submit a `predictions_1.json` file for the queries in task 1 and a `predictions_2.json` file containing the recommendations made by your model.
+Submit a `predictions_1.json` file for the queries in task 1 and a `predictions_3.json` file containing the recommendations made by your model (Task 3).
 Ensure the file is formatted correctly, you are provided with the example submission files in the folder `/predictions` .

 ## 📊 Evaluation